zulustation/zulu/zrml/styx/README.md

 ## Overview

 The pallet lets the signer burn native tokens, and lets governance update the price.
-In the zeitgeist ecosystem this grants the ability to claim the avatar of the signer.
+In the zulu ecosystem this grants the ability to claim the avatar of the signer.

 ## Interface